uptrace/bunrouter/README.md

 Treemux comes with middlewares that handle [gzip compression](/extra/treemuxgzip/), [CORS](/example/cors/), [OpenTelemetry integration](/extra/treemuxotel/), and [request logging](/extra/reqlog/).
-So with minimal changes you can make treemux work nicely with existing libraries.
+So with minimal changes you can work with existing libraries using `treemux.HandlerFunc`.

 ## Converting http.HandlerFunc to treemux.HandlerFunc

-treemux provides helpers to convert existing `http.HandlerFunc` and `http.Handler` into `treemux.HandlerFunc`:
+treemux also provides helpers to convert existing `http.HandlerFunc` and `http.Handler` into `treemux.HandlerFunc`:

 ```go